Pulsar Sparking: What if mountains on the surface?: Discussion

 \section{Discussion}

 Apart from the revival of two ``dead" pulsars, the hypothesis of small mountains on the surface of the pulsar can explain other peculiar observational facts.
-The observed offset between the main pulse and inter-pulse emission peaks in PSR B0950+08 relative to the magnetic axis–line-of-sight plane implies surface magnetic field anomalies, possibly indicative of multipolar components or crustal distortions \citep{Wang+etal+2024}.
-Furthermore, the diffuse drifting subpulses for PSR B2016+28 can also be explained by the rough stellar surface (\citealt{lu+2019}).
-The presence of small mountains can enhance the local parallel electric field.
-This, in turn, increases the probability of releasing high-energy photons through a resonant ICS process, and finally triggers a cascade pair production process near the mountains, making the distribution of the discharge locations no longer uniform or periodic.
+The observed offset between the main pulse and the inter-pulse emission peaks in PSR B0950+08 relative to the magnetic-axis line-of-sight plane implies surface magnetic field anomalies, suggesting a more intensive pair production activity above certain location of the polar cap surface, possibly indicative of multipolar components or crustal distortions \citep{Wang+etal+2024}.
+Moreover, mode switching process in some pulsars, e.g. PSR 0943+10 \citep{Cao+etal+2024}, may also reflect some changes on the stellar surface condition \citep{Bartel+1982, Vivekanand+1981}.
+Furthermore, the diffuse drifting subpulses for PSR B2016+28 can be explained by a rough stellar surface (\citealt{lu+2019}), because the locally amplified accelerating field leads to a higher rate for pair cascade in the region surrounding the mountains, accounting for the abnormal and aperiodic deviation of the sparking discharge pattern.

+The most important implication from those surface mountains is a constraint on the surface state of matter.
 Because of the extreme complexity of lattice quantum chromodynamics simulations non-perturbatively, it is currently impossible for us to theoretically determine the state of matter of pulsars.
-However, the presence of small mountains or other local uneven structures on the pulsar surface is a constraint on the state of matter because it requires the surface to have a strong shear modulus or the thermal electrons would destroy the mountain in the gap, so the surface matter must be solid with strong shear modulus.
+However, the presence of small mountains or other local uneven structures on the pulsar surface requires the surface to have a strong shear modulus, or the thermal electrons would destroy the mountain in the gap, so the surface matter should be solid with strong shear modulus.

 If a pulsar is a neutron star that is formed by the neutronization process as was proposed by Landau (\citealt{Landau:1932uwv}), the matter near the surface should be similar to normal matter combined by electromagnetic interaction due to continuity.
 The binding energy is estimated to range from $10 \sim 100 \:\mr{eV}$, while thermal electrons in proximity to the surface possess kinetic energies ranging from $0.1 \sim 10\:\mr{keV}$.
-So the mountains quickly collapse under the incessant bombardment of these high-energy electrons, resulting in a flat stellar surface.
+Thus, the mountains quickly collapse under the incessant bombardment of these high-energy electrons, resulting in a flat stellar surface.